By Paige Weiners, Corporate Marketing Specialist, Blue Fountain Media

 It’s clear that what customers really want when it comes to customer service is options.
 It’s not enough to provide excellent customer service via a single channel, you need to give customers the option to get in touch by whichever method is most convenient and comfortable for them.
 Social media, email, self-service tools, online chat, and phone are all part of the package.

 About the Author

-Paige Weiners is a Corporate Marketing Specialist at Blue Fountain Media, a top digital agency in NYC specializing in website design and digital marketing.
+Paige Weiners is a Corporate Marketing Specialist at Blue Fountain Media, a top digital agency in NYC specializing in website design in digital marketing.
 Paige is a digital trends expert and always keeping up with the latest in digital marketing.